 Effective spring 2018 ALL students will be required to have NURS 144 - Dosage Calculations and/or NURS 143 - Introduction to Nursing (generic student only) complete, depending upon the program type to which the student is applying.
 Students expecting to enter the nursing program for fall 2019 will no longer be eligible for admission considered without the applicable completion of NURS 144 Dosage Calculations and/or NURS 143 Introduction and Preparation for Nursing at time of application.

 Application Filing Period: Applications are accepted twice a year beginning the third week of the fall and spring semester.
 Each application period will last for three weeks.
+The dates for filing appplication for Spring 2024 are September 4 - 21, 2023.
+The dates for filing application for Fall 2024 are March 3-22, 2024.
 Applications are obtained from the nursing department, once an individual has been deemed eligible for admission consideration and receive a "Verification of Eligibility" package from the nursing counselor.
 Applications will not be accepted on weekends or holidays.
 No late or misdirected forms will be accepted.
 Only complete applications will be reviewed.

 The Compton College ADN program is a two academic years in length after completion

 of program prerequisites.
 Acceptance of qualified applicants to the program does not